townmath/cisp400-reader/docs/_sources/sort/shell.rst.txt

-:ref:`Figure 8 <fig_incrementsC>` shows a final insertion sort using an increment of one; in other words, a standard insertion sort.
+:ref:`Figure 8 <fig_incrementsC>` shows a final insertion sort using an increment of one; in other words, a standard :ref:`insertion sort<sort_insertion>`.
 Note that by performing the earlier subvector sorts, we have now reduced the total number of shifting operations necessary to put the vector in its final order.
 For this case, we need only four more shifts to complete the process.

 .. _fig_incrementsC: